Risalpur

-Military history
+History

 In 1910 Risalpur had a former aerodrome and airfield of the Royal Flying Corps, and later the Royal Air Force.

 During the First World War, the Royal Flying Corps established an airfield and a fighter conversion unit at Risalpur in British India.

 In the Second World War and by 1940, RAF Risalpur had become both an established training and an operational airfield of the Royal Air Force (RAF) of the United Kingdom.
 It officially became the airfield of the Pakistan Air Force (PAF) on 15 August 1947.

 No. 31 Squadron RAF was stationed at Risalpur in 1919 and was used to bomb Kabul and Jalalabad in Afghanistan and later conducted operations in FATA against Faqir of Ipi in Waziristan, along with No. 114 Squadron RAF of the Royal Air Force of Britain.
 No. 31 Squadron RAF was formed at Farnborough on 11 October 1915.
 Its first deployment was to Risalpur's Nowshera District of Pakhtunkhwa province (previously North-West Frontier Province), in British India.

 With its BE2Cs and Farmans, during this time No. 31 Squadron RAF and No. 114 Squadron RAF took part in operations in the Third Anglo-Afghan War and being part of The Great Game, on the North-West Frontier and FATA.
 The bombing was done to ensure the patency of the Durand line border between Afghanistan and British India.

 In September 1919 BE2s of the Royal Flying Corps were replaced by Bristol Fighters.

 The No. 31 Squadron RAF and No. 114 Squadron RAF bombing of Kabul and FATA stopped with the signing of the Rawalpindi Agreement in Rawalpindi (signed on 8 August 1919 and amended on 22 November 1921) between British India and Afghanistan, celebrated as Afghanistan's National Day now.

-No. 114 Squadron RAF was disbanded by being re-numbered No 28 on 1 Apr 1920.
+No. 114 Squadron RAF was disbanded by being re-numbered No 28 on 1 April 1920.

 But the Waziristan campaign (1936–1939) continued in FATA and Bannu Pakhtunkhwa against Faqir of Ipi, which included the use of aircraft such as Hawker Harts, Westland Wapitis, and Hawker Audaxs flying from Risalpur and Peshawar.